openintegrationhub/fileee-adapter/README.md

 **Delete contact**

 Delete contact action (`deleteContact`) deletes a contact from your fileee contacts.
 This actions requires a string parameter `id` of the contact to delete and returns nothing if successful.
 > NOTE: Fileee does not really delete the contact.
-A file `deleted` will be set, which indicates this object is deleted and thus hides this contact.
+A property `deleted` will be set, which indicates this object is deleted and thus hides this contact.

 **Lookup contact**